WATechnology STOP Wasting Shielding Gas

 * How was uniform side wall wetting achieved?

-We put a similar weld sample from our archives on our web site two years ago.
-It was a a 2 inch Aluminum Electroslag weld cross section (photo right.)
+We put a similar weld sample from our archives on our web site several years ago.
+It was a 2 inch Aluminum Electroslag weld cross section (photo right.)
 We provided a Confidential Report to a company and helped them develop the process into a viable manufacturing tool.
 It was recently used very successfully for joining aluminum bussbars over 10 inches thick and over 3 feet high!
 The welding time was less than 30 minutes!
 Click for additional details.

 We are offering a similar proposal for Narrow Gap Welding.
-It is particularly useful for the very creative MIG narrow gap system which can have broad appeal.
-The Report consists of over 20 pages of information about the original development process effort.
+The proposal is useful for the Submerged Arc Three Wire all AC power or the very creative MIG Narrow Gap System which can have broad appeal.
+The Report(s) consist of detailed information about the original development process efforts.

 With today's economics, as with Aluminum Electroslag, the right time may be now!

-Interested in the Innovative Narrow Gap Welding Techniques Report Email and we will provide more details and the cost.
+Interested in the Innovative Narrow Gap Welding Techniques Report(s) Email and we will provide more details and the cost.